 I. Silly Name Game

-Many of us have been a part of the icebreaker game where you add an adjective to your name such as acrobatic Amanda or dancing Dave.
-Ask students to brainstorm adjectives that start with the same letter as their first name.
+Many of us have been a part of the icebreaker game in which you add an adjective to your name such as Acrobatic Amanda or Dancing Dave.
+Ask students to brainstorm adjectives that start with the same letter as their first names.

 Pick one adjective that describes them and introduce themselves using that adjective.
 After this quick activity, provide students with a copy of a poem or excerpt from a piece of literature and tell them to highlight as many examples of alliteration as they can find.
 Review the examples together.

 - slide 3 of 6

 Provide students with a few examples of tongue twisters such as, "Sally sells seashells by the seashore" or " Bertha Benton blew, big blue bubbles."
 Ask the students if they know any other tongue twisters that they'd like to share with the class.
 Have them read Fox in Sox by Dr. Seuss, which combines both rhyming and alliteration, guaranteed to numb their tongues no matter how old they are.

 Encourage the students to identify the alliteration in each tongue twister.
 The assignment is to make up tongue twisters about objects, famous people, places or fictional people and places.
 The students will select their favorite tongue twister and share with the class, explaining the alliteration.

 Assign each student a letter of the alphabet.
 Students will write sentences using their letter.
 Each sentence must have a subject, verb, describing words and be alliterative.
 An illustration should accompany each sentence.
 Integrate technology into this lesson by asking students to transfer their sentences and illustrations into a power point presentation.

 If using this option, make sure students know how to use PowerPoint or provide a brief presentation on the basics such as graphics, transitions and inserting text boxes.
 Compile all the slides into a class slide show and view together.